naskio/auto-reverse-proxy/README.md

     docker network create nginx-proxy-network
     ```

-5- Create a folder for mounted volumes inside this folder
+5- Create a folder for mounted volumes inside this folder if not already exists
     ```
     mkdir my_volumes
     ```